epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-05-19-stuck-on-boot.markdown

 Take a deep breath don't be panic, even when you have kernel panic, you need to calm down.
-Most of the time it is just something happened in init process, sometimes it is just a display driver or else, so what you need is to have a more verbose error message.
+Most of the time it is just something happened in init process, sometimes it is just a display driver or else e.g. mount time, so what you need is to have a more verbose error message.
 All you need to do is, removing the quiet option in GRUB2.